NDLANO/proxy/ReadMe.md

 # PROXY

-Nginx proxy for api.test.ndla.no
+Nginx proxy for NDLA

 # Building and distribution

 ## Create Docker Image
     ./build.sh

 You need to have a docker daemon running locally.
-Ex: [boot2docker](http://boot2docker.io/)

 ## Deploy Docker Image to Amazon (via DockerHub)
-    cd src/main/deploy
-    deployRemote.sh
+    See ../deploy/ReadMe.md